ravendb/docs/version_2_5/docs/client-api/backward-compatibility.markdown

 It is safe to use v2 of the client with v2.5 of the server, except if you are using the DTC feature.

-The only breaking change that we have is with DTC.
-If you are using this feature, you must also use the client of 2.5.
+The only breaking change that we have between v2 client and v2.5 server is if you are using the DTC feature.
+In this case, you will have to use the v2.5 client.
-But since we are not recommend the use of DTC anyway, and also because that this is not very often used, there is a big chance that you are not using this feature.